Dog Vaccinations & Puppy Vaccinations

-If you are seeking dog vaccinations or puppy vaccinations for your beloved pet, Countryside Vets is here to assist with dog vaccinations and give recommendations.
-Vaccinating your dog or puppy for different diseases is one of the most effective ways of preventative treatment against life-threatening and/or communicable diseases, such as rabies, distemper, parvovirus, adenovirus, etc. There are various types of vaccines and vaccine combinations.
-Vaccinations do have risks and benefits, and our certified veterinary team is willing to discuss these with you.
+If you are seeking dog or puppy vaccinations for your beloved pet, Countryside Vets is here to assist and give recommendations.
+Vaccinating your dog or puppy is one of the most effective ways of preventative treatment against life-threatening and/or communicable diseases, such as rabies, distemper, parvovirus, adenovirus, etc. There are various types of vaccines and vaccine combinations.
+Vaccinations have risks and benefits, and our certified veterinary team is willing to discuss these with you.

 Puppy vaccinations will help your puppy’s immune system fight off diseased organisms.
 Dog vaccines contain antigens, which take on the appearance of the disease-causing organism, mildly stimulating the immune system to prevent the actual disease from infecting his or her body.

-Your dog’s veterinarian will set up a vaccination schedule as is appropriate for your canine, depending on the type of vaccine, your dog’s age, medical history, environment and lifestyle.
-Please schedule an appointment with us for puppy vaccinations and/or dog vaccinations and recommendations of vaccines used for your pet.
+Your dog’s veterinarian will set up a vaccination schedule that is appropriate for them, depending on the type of vaccine, your dog’s age, medical history, environment and lifestyle.
+Please schedule an appointment with us for puppy and/or dog vaccinations so that we may facilitate the best preventative care for your furry companion.

 Core & Non-Core Dog Vaccinations